How to Start Your Own LLC in Kentucky - Complete Guide

 Hours: 8:00 AM – 4:30 PM (ET)

-Even after registering your LLC, you may want to operate under a different business name.
-This is known as a Doing Business As (DBA) or assumed business name.
+You might even wish to do business under a new business name even after registering your LLC.
+This is referred to as a Doing Business As (DBA) or assumed business name.

-In Kentucky, a DBA is referred to as an assumed business name.
-To register one, you must download the assumed name form from the Secretary of State's website and submit it by mail or in person.
-Online registration is not available.
-The same mailing and office addresses listed above apply.
+In the state of Kentucky, the DBA is known as an assumed business name.
+Registering one requires obtaining the assumed name form on the site of the Secretary of State and sending it either by mail or personally.
+Registration is not done online.
+The above-mentioned mailing and office addresses are applicable.

 2. Select a Registered Agent

-Kentucky requires every LLC to appoint a registered agent.
-This individual or business entity is responsible for receiving official correspondence, including legal documents, tax notices, and state communications.
+The state of Kentucky has to give every LLC a registered agent.
+This person or corporate organization will collect official business communications such as legal documents, tax bills, and state communications.

-The registered agent ensures that important documents are received promptly and that your LLC remains in good standing.
-In Kentucky, a registered agent may be an LLC member, an individual, or a business entity authorized to operate in the state.
+The registered agent is in charge of making sure that key documents are received in time and that your LLC is not in bad standing.
+Registered agent in the state of Kentucky may be a member of an LLC, a person or a business organization that is authorized to conduct its activities in the state.

-While you may act as your own registered agent, many business owners choose to hire a professional registered agent service.
-These services help maintain privacy, reduce the risk of missed legal notices, and allow you to focus on running your business rather than managing compliance logistics.
+Although you can also present yourself as your own registered agent, a great number of business owners prefer to outsource a professional registered agent service.
+The services can be used to ensure privacy, limit chances of missing legal notices and enable you to concentrate on managing your business not compliance logistics.

 Member-Managed LLC

-In a member-managed LLC, all members are actively involved in running the business and making daily decisions.
-This structure works well for small businesses where owners want direct control over operations.
+In a member-managed LLC, members are all included in the running up of business and daily decisions.
+This is an appropriate structure in small businesses where the owner would prefer to have a direct control of the business.

 Manager-Managed LLC

-Kentucky requires you to clearly state your management structure in your Articles of Organization.
+Kentucky has specific management structure that you are expected to declare in your Articles of Organization.

-To officially form your LLC, you must file Articles of Organization with the Kentucky Secretary of State.
-This filing is completed through the Kentucky Online Gateway.
+In order to officially create your LLC you have to submit Articles of Organization to the Secretary of State of Kentucky.
+This filing is done using the Kentucky Online Gateway.

 Information Required

-The Articles of Organization require information such as:
+The Articles of Organization are in need of information that includes:

 700 Capital Avenue, Suite 152